Contemporary Music Instruction and Mentoring

 WHERE TO BUY YOUR GUITAR

-My advice for buying a guitar is: 1) Shop in a quality guitar store.
+My advice for buying a performance acoustic guitar is: 1) Shop in a quality guitar store.
 Do not buy guitars online.
 Buying a guitar you haven't held in your own hands and played is sort of like marrying someone you haven't actually met, thinking that photos and an online description is sufficient.
-And 2)
+And 2) don't pay attention to brand name or specifications.
+Instead, go to Main Street Guitars and KSM Music and Music Village and buy the guitar that makes you smile when you play it.
+Don't write down the model number and go shop online.
+When the one you want is in your hands, buy that specific guitar.

 Martin, Taylor, Gibson, Yamaha, and Fender are all carried locally at Main Street Guitars, located downstairs at The Book Table in Logan, which has an excellent selection and very competitive prices (identical to those of online dealers).
 A limited selection of Breedlove guitars are available at KSM Music.
 Larrivée and a wider selection of Breedlove are available an hour's drive away at Music Village in Riverdale.
 LAVA and Traveler are available available online directly from the manufacturers.
 (It is okay to buy LAVA and Traveler online, because LAVA is not made of wood, and Traveler is made of a single piece of hardwood.)